thejud/text-processing-cookbook/source/batch-and-parallel-execution.md

-See also: [sem](https://www.gnu.org/software/parallel/sem.html), part of the gnu parallel package, which allows you to easily limit the number of concurrent proceses without the complexity of parallel.
+See also: [sem](https://www.gnu.org/software/parallel/sem.html), part of the gnu parallel package, which allows you to easily limit the number of concurrent processes without the complexity of parallel.
 Very useful for running N jobs in parallel inside a simple for loop.